jupyterhub/ltiauthenticator/README.md

 This converts JupyterHub into a LTI **Tool Provider**, which can be then easily used with various **Tool Consumers**, such as Canvas, Open EdX, Moodle, Blackboard, etc.

-So far, `ltiauthenticator` has been tested with [Open EdX](http://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html), [Canvas](https://canvas.instructure.com/doc/api/file.tools_intro.html), and [Moodle](https://docs.moodle.org/311/en/LTI_and_Moodle).
+So far, `ltiauthenticator` has been tested with [Open edX](http://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html), [Canvas](https://canvas.instructure.com/doc/api/file.tools_intro.html), and [Moodle](https://docs.moodle.org/311/en/LTI_and_Moodle).
 Documentation contributions are highly welcome!

 Note that with these `LTI` authenticators going directly to the hub url will no longer allow you to log in.
-You _must_ visit the hub through an appropriate LTI 1.1 compliant Tool Consumer or LTI 1.3 compliant Platform (such as Canvas, Moodle, EdX, etc) to be able to log in.
+You _must_ visit the hub through an appropriate LTI 1.1 compliant Tool Consumer or LTI 1.3 compliant Platform (such as Canvas, Moodle, Open edX, etc.) to be able to log in.

-> **NOTE**: LTI 1.1 identifies the LMS as the `Tool Consumer` and LTI 1.3 identifies the LMS as the `Platform` for for all practical purposes these terms are equivalent.
+> **Note**: LTI 1.1 identifies the LMS as the `Tool Consumer` and LTI 1.3 identifies the LMS as the `Platform` for for all practical purposes these terms are equivalent.

 ## Installation